bluething/cleancode/02 Meaningful Names/README.md

 #### Use Intention-Revealing Names

 How do we come up with a good name?
-Your name must answered this question:
+Your name must answer this question:
 1. Why it exists?
 2. What it does?
 3. How it is used?